 Black Earth Wisdom: Soulful Conversations with Black Environmentalists (Hardcover)

 Those whose skin is the color of soil are reviving their ancestral and ancient practice of listening to the earth for guidance.
-Penniman makes clear that the fight for racial and environmental justice demands that Black people put our planet first and defer to nature as our teacher.
+Penniman makes clear that the fight for racial and environmental justice demands that people put our planet first and defer to nature as our ultimate teacher.

 Leah Penniman (li/she/ya/elle) is a Black Kreyol farmer/peyizan, mother, soil nerd, author, food justice activist, and cofounder of Soul Fire Farm in Grafton, New York.
 She has been farming for more than twenty-five years, holds an MA in Science Education and a BA in Environmental Science and International Development from Clark University, and is a member of clergy in West African Indigenous Orisa tradition.
 Her first book, Farming While Black: Soul Fire Farm’s Practical Guide to Liberation on the Land, is a love song for the land and her people.

 “Penniman and the interviewees offer a staggering range of reparative projects, including farms and community agricultural projects rooted in traditional African farming practices, heirloom seed cooperatives, nature therapy programs for juvenile offenders, and hiking groups for Black women and teens.
 It’s clear that Penniman and her contributors view Black environmentalism as healing therapy not only for Black individuals but for the planet.” — Booklist (starred review)

 “Soulful, spirited, and often joyful, [Black Earth Wisdom] is sustained by a deep reverence for the Earth and its “symbiotic living ecosystems.”
 The result is a potent look at the overlap between the environmental and racial justice movements.” — Publishers Weekly